-- (1) The applicant has or would have an interest in another liquor business that ORS 471.295(3), 471.394, or 471.396 prohibits. - (2) The applicant seeks a Dispenser Class "B" license and has or will have no facilities or space to cook or serve food as ORS 472.100 and Commission rules require. - (3) The applicant seeks a Dispenser Class "A" or "C" or Seasonal Dispenser license and will not be open to the general public as ORS 472.119(2) requires or to the extent Commission rules require. - (4) The applicant is a private club seeking a Dispenser Class "B" license under ORS 472.105(3) and the applicant has fewer than 200 members or has been chartered less than one year.
-"Member" means an individual with voting rights and privileges in the private club equal to any other individual in the club whose club dues are fully paid on the date upon which membership is counted. - (5) The applicant is a private club seeking a Dispenser Class "B" license under ORS 472.100(3) and has fewer than 100 members or has been chartered less than six months.
-"Member" has the same meaning as in section (4) of this rule. - (6) The applicant is a retail sales agent of the Commission with a contract for an exclusive agency or seeks to exercise the license privileges in an exclusive sales agent's premises. - (7) The applicant fails to successfully complete an approved alcohol server education program as ORS 471.542 and the Commission rules require. - (8) The applicant has not paid an outstanding fine to the Commission.
-ORS 471.295(4)(g) allows the Commission to deny a license if the applicant had a poor compliance record when previously licensed.
-Nonpayment of a fine is one indicator of a poor compliance record. - (9) The applicant for a license listed in ORS 471.218 or OAR 845-005-0100 has not met the requirements of ORS 471.218, ORS 471.295(2) & (4)(i), and OAR 845-005-0100. - (10) The applicant for a Dispenser Class A, Dispenser Class C or Seasonal Dispenser license is unable to show they can comply with the requirements of OAR 845-006-0032.
+(1) The applicant has or would have an interest in another liquor business that ORS 471.313(3), 471.394, or 471.396 prohibits.

+(2) The applicant seeks a license or sales authority that requires food service and is unable to show the applicant will comply with the food service requirements set by the rules of the Commission.

+(3) The applicant seeks a Full On-Premises Sales license as a commercial establishment as defined in ORS 471.001(2) and will not be open to the public to the extent Commission rules require.

+(4) The applicant seeks a Full On-Premises Sales license as an other public location as allowed by ORS 471.175(2)(d) and will not allow public access to its premises.

+(5) The applicant seeks a Full On-Premises Sales license as a private club as allowed by ORS 471.175(2)(a) and the applicant has fewer than 200 members or has been chartered for less than one year.
+Member means an individual with voting rights and privileges in the private club equal to any other individual in the club whose club dues are fully paid on the date upon which membership is counted.

+(6) The applicant is a retail sales agent of the Commission with a contract for an exclusive agency or seeks to exercise the license privileges in an exclusive sales agents premises.

+(7) The applicant fails to successfully complete an approved Alcohol Server Education Program as ORS 471.542 and the Commission rules require.

+(8) The applicant has not paid an outstanding fine to the Commission.
+ORS 471.313(4)(g) allows the Commission to deny a license if the applicant had a poor compliance record when previously licensed.
+Nonpayment of a fine is one indicator of a poor compliance record.

+(9) The applicant who is subject to the bonding requirements of ORS 471.155(1) has failed to post a tax bond or the equivalent as required.

+(10) The applicant who is subject to the liquor liability insurance requirements of OAR 845-005-0400 has failed to obtain or maintain liquor liability insurance or bond as required.

+(11) The applicant for an initial license has not completed Commission-given law orientation.

 Stat.
-Auth.: ORS 471 & ORS 472, including ORS 471.030, ORS 471.730(1), ORS 471.730(5), ORS 472.030, ORS 472.060(1) & ORS 472.060(2)(d) Stats.
-Implemented: ORS 471.295 & ORS 471.218
+Auth.: ORS 471, including ORS 471.030, ORS 471.040, ORS 471.730(1) & ORS 471.730(5)